External Risk Signals · Australian Independent Schools

 Violence/threats against Queensland school principals: survey15 MayQLDQLD Govt Primary8

-AI deepfake pornography crisis: Friends School Hobart response failure7 MayTASABC News Credible8
+AI deepfake pornography crisis: a Tasmanian independent school's response failure7 MayTASABC News Credible8

 AI-enabled bullying: Education Minister warns of "super-charged" harm1 MayAUThe Guardian Credible8